makma/fingerprintjs.com/content/blog/disabling-javascript-won’t-save-you-from-fingerprinting.md

 ## Signal sources used in the demo

-The following is a list of signal sources that don’t require Javascript that can be used for fingerprinting.
-However, not all signals listed are included in the demo, largely due to their low contribution to accuracy or inherent instability.
+The following is a list of signal sources that don’t require Javascript; however, not all signals listed are included in the demo, largely due to their low contribution to accuracy or inherent instability.

 ### IP address (not included in demo)